Eigo-Mt-Fuji/aprof-cli/README.md

 Hello guys.

-This is simple Elixir cli tool for generating AWS(Amazon Web Service)'s cli config(aws-cli config) (and AWS switch role login Markdown file also)
+This is simple Elixir cli tool for generating aws-cli config.
+(and also generating AWS switch role login links markdown file.)

 ## Require